 This is real life, based on facts and statistics that are hard to ignore.

 Did you know it only takes consumers about 10 seconds to form a first impression of a brand’s logo?

-That’s not much time at all to say something important about your business!
+That’s not much time at all to say something meaningful about your business!

-From then, it takes 5-7 impressions for a consumer to quickly recognise this logo.
+From then, it takes 5-7 impressions for a consumer to recognise this logo quickly.

 In case that isn’t a big enough statistic for you to take notice of the importance of logos, consider that that 77% of consumers make purchases based on brand names!

-You need your brand identity to be one that is easy to recognise and trust, and your logo is the first step in that communication process.
+It would be best if you were easy to recognise and trust, and your logo is the first step in that communication process.